javiabellan/deep-learning/readme.md

 * Continuous variables: Feed them directly to the network
 * Categorical variable: Use embeddings

-## 8. Audio
-* Procesar audio

-## 9. Large datasets
+## 8. Large datasets
 * Large images
 * Lots of data points
 * Large outputs

+## 9. How to face a DL problem
+1. Think what is your best
+   * Data
+   * Architecture
+   * Loss function
+2. Start with a terrible model that overfit a lot

 ## 10. Advices
-* How to face a DL problem
-  1. Start with a terrible model that overfit a lot
 * Experiment a lot, especially in your aera of expertise.
 * Get known to the world!
   * Don't wait to be perfect before you start communicating.